 Please note this post may contain affiliate links.

-Are you looking for a quick and easy pasta recipe that’s packed with flavor and healthy ingredients?
+Are you looking for a quick, easy pasta recipe with flavor and healthy ingredients?
 Look no further!
-This Creamy Avocado & Spinach Pasta with Sundried Tomatoes has a bold, punchy flavor profile and only takes 20 minutes!
-As a bonus, it also tastes great cold as a pasta salad the next day.
+This Creamy Avocado and spinach Pasta with Sundried Tomatoes has a bold, punchy flavor profile and only takes 20 minutes!
+As a bonus, it also tastes as cold as a pasta salad the next day.
+For more delicious ideas, check out this Creamy Tofu Pasta with Sundried Tomatoes (No cook sauce!)

 Why You’ll Love This Recipe

-- Creamy & Silky Texture: When blended, avocado, soaked cashews, and soy milk create a silky texture that is perfect for pasta.
+- Creamy & Silky Texture: When blended, avocado, soaked cashews, and soy milk create a silky texture perfect for pasta.

 - Quick & Easy: This recipe only takes 20 minutes from start to finish, making it a quick and easy option for busy weeknights.

-- Flavorful & Punchy: Basil, garlic, lemon juice, sundried tomatoes give this dish a zesty fresh kick, yet the overall flavour is balanced and creamy thanks to the cashews and avocado.
+- Flavorful & Punchy: Basil, garlic, lemon juice, and sundried tomatoes give this dish a zesty fresh kick, yet the overall flavor is balanced and creamy thanks to the cashews and avocado.

 Key Ingredients